lakkatv/lakka-website/README.md

-# Lakka news Wadsite
+# Lakka website

 ## Synopsis

-This project is the news website for Lakka
+This project is the website for Lakka

 ## Development environment